nodejs/TSC/GitHub-Org-Management-Policy.md

 ## Repositories

+Any repository created under the Node.js GitHub Organization is considered to be a project under the ownership of the Node.js Foundation, and thereby subject to the Intellectual Property and Governance policies of the Foundation.

-Any organization member may request the creation of a new repository within the Node.js Foundation GitHub Organization by opening an issue in the Node.js admin repository.
-Provided there are no objections from any TSC or CommComm members, such requests are approved automatically after 72 hours.
+Any organization member may request the management of repositories within the Node.js Foundation GitHub Organization by opening an issue in the [Node.js admin repository][nodejs/admin].
+The actions requested could be:

+- Creating a new repository
+- Deleting an existing repository
+- Archiving an existing repository
+- Transferring a repository into or out of the organization

+Provided there are no objections from any TSC or CommComm members raised in the issue, such requests are approved automatically after 72 hours.
 If any objection is made, the request may be moved to a vote in each of the Technical Steering and Community Committees.
-A simple majority of each group *rejecting* the creation of the repository is required to block creating the repository.
-Such requests must be posted as issues in the Node.js admin repository.
+A simple majority of each group *rejecting* the request is required to block the request.

-Any repository created under the Node.js GitHub Organization is considered to be a project under the ownership of the Node.js Foundation, and thereby subject to the Intellectual Property and Governance policies of the Foundation.

-No repository may be deleted, transferred into, or transferred out of the Node.js Foundation GitHub Organization without a simple majority of both the TSC and CommComm in favor of the action.
 In certain cases, Node.js Foundation Board of Directors approval may also be required.

 ## Removing or Blocking Individuals